kxvn-lx/Kontax-Cam/README.md

  - [x] Timer
  - [x] Front and back camera support
  - [x] Rule of third grid line
- - [ ] Access wide angle lens for iPhone 11+ or the telephoto lens
+ - [x] Access wide angle lens for iPhone 11+ or the telephoto lens

  ## Future ideas
  I'm always open for suggestion!
 Feel free to message me or submit a PR :D

+ - [ ] Fully support triple camera iphones
  - [ ] Improve app to use less memory ⚠️ (In need of a help!)
  - [ ] Any improvements
  - [x] Our very own ImageEngine (not relying on GPUImage)